awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 To create a cluster using instance fleets, use the **Advanced options** configuration in the Amazon EMR console\.

 With EMR version 5\.12\.1 and later, the preferred method for creating a cluster instance fleet is with allocation strategies applied\.
-This new option is recommended for faster cluster provisioning, more accurate Spot instance allocation, and fewer Spot instance interruptions compared to an instance fleet without the new allocation strategy option\.
+This new option is recommended for faster cluster provisioning, more accurate Spot Instance allocation, and fewer Spot Instance interruptions compared to an instance fleet without the new allocation strategy option\.
 Creating a cluster using the new allocation strategy option requires several permissions that are automatically included the default EMR service role and EMR managed policy \(EMR\_DefaultRole and AmazonElasticMapReduceRole\)\.
 If you are using a custom service role or managed policy for your cluster, you must add the following new permissions for allocation strategy before you create the cluster\.
 See [Service Role for Amazon EMR \(EMR Role\)](emr-iam-role.md)\.

 `"ec2:DeleteLaunchTemplate", "ec2:CreateLaunchTemplate", "ec2:DescribeLaunchTemplates", "ec2:CreateFleet"`